KosRud/DQ-skinning-for-Unity/README.md

 As long as you are not creating hundreds of characters with complex rigs (no matter the polycount) there should be no significant performance hit.

-If anyone knows how to optimize extracting `localToWorldMatrix` of the bones please create an [issue](https://github.com/ConstantineRudenko/DQ-skinning-for-Unity/issues) or message me on the [unity forum](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/).
+If anyone knows how to optimize extracting `localToWorldMatrix` of the bones please create an [issue](https://github.com/ConstantineRudenko/DQ-skinning-for-Unity/issues) or message me on [unity forum](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/).

 ## How to set up: